What is an Application Pool?

-Application pool is a collection of one or more websites running as a single process called w3wp.exe with a single identity.
+An application pool is a collection of one or more websites running a single process called w3wp.exe with a single identity.

-2) What is Private Memory of Application Pool?
+What is the Private Memory of the Application Pool?

-In case of dedicated application pool, certain amount of private memory is assigned.
-For example, If you allocate 250 MB of memory to a website, it cannot use private memory more than 250 MB.
-If this application attempts to occupy more than 250 MB RAM, application pool will get automatically recycled.
-Additionally, website with 250 MB private memory only takes 100 MB while running, its 150 MB memory can be utilized to serve other websites.
+In the case of a Dedicated Application Pool, a certain amount of private memory is assigned.
+For example, if you allocate 250 MB of memory to a website, it cannot use personal memory of more than 250 MB.
+Therefore, if this application attempts to occupy more than 250 MB of RAM, the application pool will get automatically recycled.
+Additionally, a website with 250 MB of private memory takes 100 MB while running; its 150 MB can serve other websites.

-An Application pool is denoted as Shared, if there are several web applications/ websites running under the same application pool.
+An Application Pool is denoted as 'shared' if several web applications/ websites run under the same application pool.

-If you set single application pool to 20 websites, for all of them only one W3WP.EXE process will be created.
-On a contrary, if all 20 website have separate application pools, 20 W3WP.EXE processes are created.
-Hence, there's a large memory overhead to run number of w3wp.exe processes.
+If you set a single application pool to 20 websites, for all of them, only one w3wp.exe process will be created.
+On the contrary, if all 20 websites have separate application pools, 20 w3wp.exe processes are completed.
+Hence, there's a large memory overhead to run a number of w3wp.exe processes.

-Shared application pool has significant benefit of sharing the server resources.
-Therefore, If you have no specific reason for splitting them up, it's better to keep them together.
+A Shared Application Pool has the significant benefit of sharing the server resources.
+Therefore, keeping them together is better if you have no specific reason for splitting them up.

-In other words, each website is isolated with other websites having separate application pool.
-Isolating websites over application pools allow more rigid security between the applications, as well as preventing one website from crashing if another one does.
-Dedicated application pools have following advantages over shared application pool:
+In other words, each website is isolated from others with a separate application pool.
+Isolating websites over application pools allows more rigid security between the applications and prevents one website from crashing if another one does.

 - You can assign resource-intensive websites separate application pools so that the performance of other applications does not decrease.

-- If an application in one application pool fails, applications in other application pools are not affected.
+- If an application in one application pool fails, other applications are not affected.

-- By isolating applications, you reduce the chance that one application will access the resources of another application.
+- By isolating applications, you reduce the probability that one application will access the resources of another application.

 - You can have different application pool settings for different applications.

-- You can run untrusted and third party applications in a very restrictive environment so they do not get un authorised access to other applications.
+- You can run 'untrusted' and third-party applications in a very restrictive environment so they do not get unauthorized access to other applications.

-- The event when you need to recycle the Application Pool, you can do so for only one site without affecting the performance of the others.
+- If you need to recycle the application pool, you can do so for only one site without affecting the performance of the others.

-- Each application pool will have has its own private memory along with its own processes.
-Therefore, it will consume more server resources especially memory.
+- Each application pool will have its own private memory along with its processes.
+Therefore, it will consume more server resources, especially memory.

-It really depends on the number of websites, server resource, type of web application and website requirements.
-When several applications run inside the same application pool they have the same resource and same security level.
-Therefore, if one website starts having issues, it could cause frequent application pool recycles that could impact all other.
-To be in safe side, you can assign one application pool per website.
-Although, it's not necessary in all cases.
-Following are some of the things, you can consider:
+It depends on the number of websites, server resources, type of web application, and website requirements.
+When several applications run inside the same application pool, they have the same resources and security level.
+Therefore, if one website starts having issues, it could cause frequent application pool recycles that could impact all others.

-If your web application is important, assign separate application pool.
+- If your web application is essential, assign a separate application pool.

-If your web application is third party application and you are uncertain about its code, definately separate application pool.
+- If your web application is a third-party application and you are uncertain about its code, you must definitely separate the application pool.

-If your application is resource-intensive and creating major resource Spikes, separate application pool.
+- If your application is resource-intensive and creating significant resource spikes, separate the application pool.

-6) How do I determine memory requirement of website?
+How do I determine the memory requirement of the website?

-7) How do I configure WebsitePanel to automatically assign dedicated application pool when website is being created?
+How do I configure WebsitePanel to automatically assign a dedicated application pool when creating the website?